Landesarchiv-Thueringen/borg/gui/src/app/features/file-analysis/README.md

 - Deploy the BorgFormat server on your infrastructure
   - You can omit the `gui` service if not needed
 - Copy/paste this directory into your Angular project
-- Include `app-file-analysis-table` in your template
+- Include `app-results` in your template
-- Call the server's endpoint `/analyze-file` with your files and provide the results via the inputs `results` and `getResult` to `app-file-analysis-table`
+- Call the server's endpoint `/analyze` with your files and provide the results via the inputs `results` and `getResult` to `app-results`